HossamSaberX/LoopSpot/README.md

 - Automatically loop between points A and B during playback
 - Save and load loop points for your favorite tracks
 - Simple command-line interface
-- User-provided Spotify API credentials
+- Quick setup with Spotify API credentials

 ## Requirements

 - Python 3.6 or higher
-- Spotify Premium account
+- **Spotify Premium account** (required for the API to seek to specific timestamps)
 - Active Spotify playback on any device
 - Spotify application registered with the Spotify Developer Dashboard